ivodolenc/sveltekit-statiko/README.md

 Automatically generates a _sitemap.xml_ file with all dynamic content during the `build` process.

-If specified, the `trailingSlash` option will be automatically parsed so there is no need for additional settings.
+Also, the `trailingSlash` option will be automatically detected and parsed accordingly so there is no need for additional settings.

 After the build process is done, run the `preview` command to see it in action.